 B. neotomae, found in woodrats, infected two humans in Costa Rica (PubMed).

 A nonspecific febrile syndrome 2 - 4 weeks after exposure.
-Depression is common, and the illness can be acute, subacute and local suppurative complications can occur anywhere, esp bone, joints, liver, CNS (PubMed), spleen, testicles, or kidneys.
-Eye involvement with chronic disease not uncommon; esp uveitis (PubMed).
-Fagets sign may be a hint.
+Depression is common, and the illness can be acute, subacute and local suppurative complications can occur anywhere, especially bone, joints, liver, CNS (PubMed), spleen, testicles, or kidneys.
+Eye involvement with chronic disease not uncommon; especially uveitis (PubMed).
+Fagets sign, pulse-temperature disassociation, may be a hint.

 Best bet may be doxycycline 100 mg twice a day and rifampin 10mg/kg body weight/day po for eight weeks, plus 7.5 mg/kg amikacin twice a day for seven days (PubMed) or gentamicin for the first week (PubMed).Tetracycline 500 mg po qid OR doxycycline 100 po bid for 6 weeks WITH streptomycin 1 g/day im for the first 3 weeks OR doxycycline (100 mg administered orally twice daily for 45 days) in combination with either streptomycin (1 g administered intramuscularly daily for 14 days) or gentamicin (5 mg/kg per day administered intramuscularly for 7 days) are equivalent (PubMed) OR Doxycycline 100 po bid PLUS rifampin 600 to 900 mg/day po for 6 weeks.
 Ciprofloxacin and rifampin is also an option.